-Note: The Joint Morgan State University-Randolph-Macon College Invitational and the Wilkes University Invitational, both of which count in the annual CFA competitions, are not per sec CFA tournaments, so many of the particulars below will not apply to those tournaments.
-Please consult Professor Hyden’s and Professor Mellon’s invitation for specific information about the Morgan State and Wilkes events.
+Note: The Randolph-Macon College Invitational and the Wilkes University Invitational, both of which count in the annual CFA competitions, are not per sec CFA tournaments, so many of the particulars below will not apply to those tournaments.
+Please consult Professor Sheckel’s and Professor Mellon’s invitation for specific information about the Randolph-Macon and Wilkes events.

 LIMITATIONS ON ENTRIES

 The following entry limits apply.

 Each competitor may enter only two events per bracket.

 L-D Debate is considered part of Bracket C. A competitor entered in L-D Debate may enter one additional Bracket C event.
 L-D debaters must compete in the debate round first and then go to the non-debate event.

 There may be no more than six entries per event per school.

 Maximum entries for debate are six competitors per school for Lincoln-Douglas and six two-person teams per school for Parliamentary.